-There is a great deal of history throughout Richmond so if parks and museums aren’t your thing there is still plenty to see.
-Home to many sites but here are a few to check out.
+There is a great deal of history throughout Richmond so if parks and museums aren’t your things there is still plenty to see.
+Richmond is home to many historical sites but here are a few to check out.

 Carytown is a bright and unique neighborhood in the heart of downtown Richmond.
 There are plenty of shops and boutiques to check out.
-Boutiques and shops include chocolatier, bike shop, buter, craft shop, antiques and fine arts, make your own pottery, and a place to grab some ice cream after strolling through all the shops.
+Boutiques and shops include chocolatier, bike shop, butter, craft shop, antiques and fine arts, make your own pottery and a place to grab some ice cream after strolling through all the shops.

 There is also plenty of restaurants and cafe serving up vegan and gluten-free options definitely worth a stroll around.

 We ventured out to downtown Richmond to check out a local Irish Festival.
 I am a sucker for a good festival and if it includes donations to a great charity you can count me in.